COSC1127-AI/pacman-contest-cluster/README.md

     * Via student-team mapping file; option `--team-names`
 * Generate an HTML page with the contest result and full details, including links to replay files.
     * Ability to store replays and logs into [`https://transfer.sh`](https://transfer.sh) service to avoid filling local www space.
-    * Ranking generation:
-        * 3 points per win; 1 point per tie.
+    * Ranking generation: 3 points per win; 1 point per tie.
 Failed games are loses.
-        * Order by: points first, no. of wins second, score points third.
+Ordered by: points first, no. of wins second, score points third.
 * Handle latest submission per team, by sorting via timestamp recorded in file name.
 * Can resume a partial ran contest.
 * Automate tournament using a `driver.py` script and `cron`.